 Family Fun on the River Thames

-With the arrival of the Easter holidays and the improved weather, enjoy an adventure along the river, you don’t have to head far to enjoy outdoor fun or keep dry and take a passenger cruise with Hobbs of Henley, French Brothers or Salters Steamers.
-Visit Thames has some great ideas for families.
+As the Summer holidays approach, enjoy the improved weather with an adventure along the river, you don’t have to head far to enjoy outdoor fun or keep dry and take a passenger cruise with Hobbs of Henley, French Brothers or Salters Steamers.
+Visit Thames has some great ideas for families (PDF - updated June 2014).
 For a rainy day visit one of the Thames Valley Museums or we have some great family events to choose from.

 Explore Henley-on-Thames or Windsor and discover how much there is to do.
 Check out the Daily Express's 10 Things to Do in Windsor.
 Looking for something different to do this summer, take a family activity break on the River Thames.

 Why not book a Pirate cruise or a Swallows & Amazons cruise or even a Princess cruise and give your child a birthday party to remember?
 Ideal for children aged six to 11 and catering to a maximum of 12 people, your ‘skipper and captain’ will take your party on an exciting cruise, where you can stumble upon a treasure trail, eat a hearty captain’s feast and maybe even explore your own island.

 Ideas for the Spring and Summer on the River

 The simplest way to explore the river is a rowing boat, or if you are looking for an adventure why not hire a boat for the week or a few days and create some great family memories.